 Eagle Beach, April 14, 2012.
 A birder with a spotting scope comes up with a single bird with a horizontal rather than vertical stripe.
 This photograph is an extreme crop, enhanced for distinguishing the vertical and horizontal striping of the two teal.
 This is a "life bird" for me, but it doesn't "count" as it is currently not considered a full species by ABA or AOU.
-Aythya F. Boie, 1822, diving ducks Aythya valisineria (A. Wilson, 1814), Canvasback val-iz-NAIR-ee-uh Taken from Vallisneria americana, wild celery, an aquatic plant favored by the duck.
-I have only one sighting of this large duck in May on the Airport Dike Trail with six in Otter Pond near the large log and covered bench.
+Aythya F. Boie, 1822, diving ducks eye-THEE-uh or AYE-thee-uh From the Greek $\alpha \text{i}\theta \text{u}\alpha$ aithuia, a mythical diving sea bird Aythya valisineria (A. Wilson, 1814), Canvasback val-iz-NAIR-ee-uh Taken from Vallisneria americana, wild celery, an aquatic plant favored by the duck I have only one sighting of this large duck in May on the Airport Dike Trail with six in Otter Pond near the large log and covered bench.
 This large duck is most handsome and easily spotted, but is not a common bird anywhere in its range and seems to be declining in number.

-Aythya collaris (Donovan, 1809), Ring-necked Duck coal-AIR-is Latin collaris, collar, neckband; chain for neck; of, pertaining to, belonging to neck.
-On a blustery last day of September 2009 out on Point Louisa, I spotted two long-necked, round-headed ducks in the surf on the Stephens Passage side.
+Aythya collaris (Donovan, 1809), Ring-necked Duck coal-AIR-is Latin collaris, collar, neckband; chain for neck; of, pertaining to, belonging to neck On a blustery last day of September 2009 out on Point Louisa, I spotted two long-necked, round-headed ducks in the surf on the Stephens Passage side.
 With my binoculars, it was an easy identification to this species, one daughter Bess likes to hunt and eat!
 They are uncommon in spring and fall and rare other times.
 On a very wet September 7, 2012 I spot a small raft of ten in north Twin Lake.
-I'm pretty sure of my identification while travelling at 55+ mph on Egan Drive, but I head to Glacier Highway for a closer look and this photo that confirms I was right.
+I'm pretty sure of my identification while travelling at 55+ mph on Egan Drive, but I head to Glacier Highway for a closer look and this photograph that confirms I was right.
 Aythya spp., Scaup species Hotspots: bird survey of the Mendenhall wetlands has a separate category for "Scaup spp." (spp. is the abbreviation for species), so I do the same thing.
 I consider it a wise thing, as distinguishing the greater from the lesser is no easy feat.
 I use the bump or lack of bump on the back of the head as my main field mark, but this is not always present or visible.
 At Bob Armstrong's book signing of The Mendenhall Wetlands in April of 2009, a young boy of about ten or so offered an extremely confident ability to do this and Bob gently responded, "I need you with me when I see them"!
 It would be foolish to disagree and most gracious to the young man who illustrated an advanced knowledge of birds simply by knowing there are two scaup.
 Beware!